 Editor's Picks: Natural Sunscreens Without the Bad Stuff

 What’s Wrong With Chemical Sunscreen Ingredients?

 Let’s start with a little primer in how UV rays potentially damage our skin and health.
-Ultraviolet (UV) rays carry ionizing radiation which causes a chemical reaction in our body.
-There are three types of UV rays; UVA, UVB, and UVC.
-UVA rays penetrate top layers of skin, reaching deeper layers of skin with the potential to cause long term damage, like premature aging and skin cancer.
+Ultraviolet (UV) rays carry ionizing radiation, which causes a chemical reaction in the body.
+There are three types of UV rays: UVA, UVB, and UVC.
+UVA rays penetrate the top layers of the skin, reaching deeper layers with the potential to cause long-term damage, like premature aging and skin cancer.
 UVB rays affect the top layers of skin and are responsible for sunburn.
 UVC rays are absorbed by the ozone layer before ever reaching the earth, and are not a hazard to our health.

 Mineral and chemical sunscreens work differently in protecting us from UV exposure.
-Chemical sunscreens soak into skin and absorb UV rays.
-This allows UVA rays to reach those deeper layers and do their damage.
-Mineral sunscreen ingredients, zinc oxide and titanium dioxide, form a barrier on top of skin and reflect UV rays, preventing UVA rays from finding their way to deeper layers.
+Chemical sunscreens soak into skin and absorb UV rays, preventing UVB rays from causing sunburns while still allowing UVA rays to reach those deeper layers and do their damage.
+Mineral sunscreen ingredients like zinc oxide and titanium dioxide form a barrier on top of skin and reflect UV rays, preventing UVA rays from finding their way to deeper layers.